Clarence River Estuary Coastal Management Program

 Hi, will seagrass mapping of Lake Wooloweyah be completed prior to this CMP being published.
 All seagrass has been lost since the Lake Wooloweyah CZMP was published in 2009.
 Mapping of seagrass was an outstanding action from this management plan.
 Failure to acknowledge total seagrass loss will impact the ability of the CMP to adequately manage issues in the lake.

-Nick obrien asked almost 3 years agoThanks for your question Nick,
+Nick obrien asked about 3 years agoThanks for your question Nick,

 The first stage (of five stages) is to complete a scoping study, which looks and existing information, information gaps and undertakes stakeholder engagement.